-SEN. GARY C. PETERS OFFICE - FY2024 APPROPRIATIONS HANDBOOK
+SEN. GARY C. PETERS OFFICE - FY2025 APPROPRIATIONS HANDBOOK

-Fiscal Year 2024 Appropriations Requests
+Fiscal Year 2025 Appropriations Requests

-As a Member of the Senate Appropriations Committee, Senator Peters is responsible for helping write the legislation that allocates federal resources to local, state, and national government agencies, defense programs, and foreign policy initiatives on an annual basis.
+As a Member of the Senate Appropriations Committee, Senator Peters is responsible for helping write the legislation that allocates federal resources to local, state, and national government agencies and organizations on an annual basis.
 The Committee is also responsible for reviewing the President's annual budget request, conducting oversight of federal spending, and drafting supplemental funding bills for emergency situations.

 Senator Peters' membership on the Appropriations Committee presents an opportunity to advocate for the priorities of Michiganders.
-Constituents and Michigan stakeholders can help determine these priorities by submitting proposed federal appropriations requests.
-This handbook explains the different types of appropriations requests and the process for submitting requests.
+Constituents can help determine these priorities by submitting proposed federal appropriations requests.
+This handbook explains the two different types of appropriations requests and the process for submitting requests.

-Programmatic Funding Requests
+1. Programmatic Funding Requests

 The vast majority of federal discretionary spending qualifies as programmatic funding.
 Programmatic requests are requests for Congress to fund an authorized federal program at a specific level or to include language directing a federal agency to implement a program in a specific way.
 Programmatic funds can come in the form of discretionary grants, loans, or via a formula determined by statute.
 Stakeholders can advocate for changes in the amount of funding these programs receive or for specific bill or committee report language by submitting programmatic funding requests.
-Senator Peters' FY2024 programmatic funding request form is available here.
+Senator Peters' FY2025 programmatic funding request form is available here: